 - 2 slices pepper jack cheese

-- Add 2 tablespoons to a medium cast iron skillet over medium-low heat.
+- Add 2 tablespoons butter to a medium cast iron skillet over medium-low heat.
 When the butter melts, add the onion and cook for about 20 minutes, or until they have caramelized and reached a deep golden brown color.

 - Remove the onions from the skillet and place in a small bowl.
 Stir in the Worcestershire sauce.
 Cover and set in a warm place.